apeiara/osrm_text_instructions/README.md

 This is an almost verbatim port of [osrm-text-instructions.js](https://github.com/Project-OSRM/osrm-text-instructions).

 Only version 5 of the API and the english locale is supported for now.
-This is not stable yes and we still don't have any tests.
+This is not stable yet and we still don't have any tests.
 Use at your own risk.

 ## Installation